-This first appeared in The Havok Journal on August 18, 2021.
-A year after the U.S. withdrawal from Afghanistan evokes strong feelings from many veterans.
+Editor’s Note: This first appeared in The Havok Journal on August 18, 2021.
+Chris’ six-part series is being republished over the next three days as the U.S. withdrawal from Afghanistan continues to evoke strong feelings from many veterans.

 In 1992, an academic named Francis Fukuyama wrote a book called ‘The End of History.’
 The central thesis he put forward was that the Cold War was the last major ideological conflict in history and had concluded with the West and Liberal Democracies triumphant.
 He postulated this represented the final form of government in the world and everyone was moving toward it.
 I read it and it was full of post-Cold War triumphalism and I dismissed it because Bosnia was heating up.
 To a young neophyte like me, I viewed the end of the Cold War as the resumption of history in all its ugliness rather than the end of it.

 There was one group of people who didn’t see it that way and they were the Neocons.
 They bought the ‘End of History’ hook line and sinker and when combined with regard for Huntington’s darker ‘Clash of Civilizations,’ they came up with a unique worldview.
 It was predicated on two tenets.
 First, the West and particularly America were superior to all other cultures and systems.
 Second, the U.S. military which stood sentinel during the Cold War was the preeminent ‘force for good’ in the world and it should be the primary means of statesmanship and not effete diplomats, journalists, and foreign aid workers.

 Revisionists and people sympathetic to their view like to say that the Neocons were the ultimate realists but I find that laughable because, at the end of the day, evangelical faith and zeal were at the heart of their worldview.
 They literally believed that there wasn’t a problem set the American might couldn’t solve.
 It was the triumph of hope over pragmatism and reality itself.